 10. Reinstall Windows

-Returning Windows to its factory setting takes a handful of clicks, and has never been easier.
+hard drive.
+Complicated reinstalls should be gone forever thanks to the Windows 8 Reset tool Returning Windows to its factory setting takes a handful of clicks, and has never been easier.

 No comments: